Fatos Nano: Bibliography

-The early life of Nano is narrated by the only biographical book for him in the Albanian language "Të jetosh kohën", written by his ex-wife Rexhina Nano and published in early 2008 which is extensively used as reference for the information provided in this article, also by Nano himself in his interview to journalist Blendi Fevziu in Opinion talk show during two episodes aired on TV Klan (Episode 1 and Episode 2).
+The early life of Nano was narrated in the only biography for him, the Albanian language Të jetosh kohën, written by his ex-wife Rexhina Nano and published in early 2008, and also by Nano himself in his interview with journalist Blendi Fevziu during two episodes of the Opinion talk show, which aired on TV Klan (Episode 1 and Episode 2).

-Nano has a degree in political economy and a Ph.D. in economics from the University of Tirana.
+Nano had a degree in political economy and a Ph.D. in economics from the University of Tirana.